Alphabet's Options Frenzy: What You Need to Know

 Today, Benzinga's options scanner spotted 10 options trades for Alphabet.
 This is not a typical pattern.

-Taking into account the Volume and Open Interest on these contracts, it appears that whales have been targeting a price range from $160.0 to $195.0 for Alphabet over the last 3 months.
+Analyzing the Volume and Open Interest in these contracts, it seems that the big players have been eyeing a price window from $155.0 to $255.0 for Alphabet during the past quarter.

-Looking at the volume and open interest is a powerful move while trading options.
-This data can help you track the liquidity and interest for Alphabet's options for a given strike price.
-Below, we can observe the evolution of the volume and open interest of calls and puts, respectively, for all of Alphabet's whale trades within a strike price range from $160.0 to $195.0 in the last 30 days.
+Assessing the volume and open interest is a strategic step in options trading.
+These metrics shed light on the liquidity and investor interest in Alphabet's options at specified strike prices.
+The forthcoming data visualizes the fluctuation in volume and open interest for both calls and puts, linked to Alphabet's substantial trades, within a strike price spectrum from $155.0 to $255.0 over the preceding 30 days.

 Alphabet Option Volume And Open Interest Over Last 30 Days